nano-o/ivy-proofs/fba-paxos/README.md

 and later isolates are more concrete); i.e. each isolate describes fewer possible behaviors than the previous isolate, and comes with a proof of this fact.

+The lowest-level description (isolate `impl`) can be automatically extracted to obtain a C++  implementation.

 ### Level 1 description (most abstract)